 Diversity is a multi-faceted and overloaded word.
 In this experience report I describe some of my own experiences with diversity along with some insights and musings.
 One of my main points is that diversity is great, but we need to go beyond the accepted types of diversity and find new (and diverse) ways of being diverse.

 We all value diversity.
 We all want diversity.
 Look at any presentation, given by any manager, and of course one of the values you will see there is: “build diverse teams”, or something similar.
 I too believe in diversity, and am part of a rather diverse group of people.
 For the last 25 years I have been working for companies that in one form or another champion diversity as one of their core values.
-They constantly and consistently say that diversity is the right thing to do and the valuable thing to do.
+They constantly and consistently say that diversity is the right thing to pursue and a valuable thing to cultivate

 Over the years, I have been asking myself: Are those values indeed values I can identify with?
 Is diversity really valuable?
 What kind of value does diversity bring?
 Are there limits to diversity?
 Can a team be too diverse?